lfwells/test-node-server/README.md

 ### Notes
 Currently the server uses port 3000, just because I was trying random things.
 Maybe one day I will make it use a customizable port (with a sensible default like 80!).

+##Adding a heading here that will DEFINITELY be a conflict with the things im gonna do on the mongo branch.
+Just want to experience a proper conflict.